programmer90000/driving/signs.md

 ## Crossings

 ### Pelican Crossing
 Traffic Lights with buttons to make the lights red.
 After the red light, there is flashing amber lights

+> Pelican Crossings are the only crossings with flashing amber lights

 ## Puffin Crossing
 Same as pelican crossing but with sensors to detect if someone is walking, instead of flashing amber lights